 Eggs are a versatile, high-quality and nutritious source of protein that are produced following world-class standards.
 They also have a low environmental impact, thanks to the leadership of Canadian egg farmers in embracing sustainable agriculture.
 Additionally, we have invested years in developing initiatives and programs that strengthen our industry, fostering trust with Canadians and with our industry partners.

-For these reasons, when I look to the future, I see great opportunity for Canada’s egg sector.
+For these reasons we see great opportunity for Canada’s egg sector.
 Not just in the growth of egg production and consumption, but also in identifying new ways to use eggs, new refinements to our practices and new efficiencies.
 The combination of these efforts will provide us with a strong platform to navigate and take advantage of the trends that lie ahead.

 Here are some of the most influential trends that will shape the future of Canada’s egg sector in the coming years and how we are prepared to embrace them.

 The effects of climate change are expected to touch every industry, here in Canada and around the world.
 While this presents challenges in the agriculture sector, it also offers opportunity to adapt our approach to farming to increase resiliency and minimize disruptions to our food system.
 We can already see many examples of farmers across Canada embracing green energy sources and green technology to optimize the sustainability of their operations.